MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-version-history.md

 ---
 # Connector Version Release History

-Connectors link specific connected data sources to Microsoft Identity Manager (MIM) and Azure AD Connect.
+Connectors link specific connected data sources to Microsoft Identity Manager (MIM), and Entra ID Connect, and the Microsoft Entra provisioning agent.
 (In Forefront Identity Manager, connectors were known as management agents.)
-Many of the connectors, such as connectors to provision users into Active Directory, are delivered as part of the MIM Synchronization Service installation and the installation package of Azure AD Connect.
+Many of the connectors, such as connectors to provision users into Active Directory, are delivered as part of the MIM Synchronization Service installation and the installation package of Entra ID Connect.
 In addition, more connectors, such as to third-party directory servers, are shipped as a separate download so they can be more frequently updated to add support for connecting to MIM updated versions of third-party target systems.

 > [!NOTE]
 > This document is primarily for MIM Connectors only.
-Unless explicitly called out in this document, these Connectors are not supported for install on Azure AD Connect.
+Unless explicitly called out in this document, these Connectors are not supported for install on Entra ID Connect.

 This document lists all versions of the generic connectors package that have been released separately from MIM.
 For a list of connectors that are supported with MIM, see [supported connectors in MIM 2016 SP2](../supported-management-agents.md).
 Some partners have created their own connectors in this way, and a full list is available in the wiki [FIM 2010 and MIM 2016: Management Agents from Partners](https://social.technet.microsoft.com/wiki/contents/articles/1589.fim-2010-mim-2016-management-agents-from-partners.aspx).